5th Infantry Division (United States): Interwar period

+The 10th Infantry Brigade, reinforced by the active elements of the 5th Tank Company, 19th Field Artillery Regiment, 5th Quartermaster Regiment, and the 6th Division's 3rd Field Artillery Regiment, held maneuvers in those years when funds were available, at Camp Knox.
+During these maneuvers, the 5th Division headquarters was occasionally formed in a provisional status to train Regular and Reserve officers in division-level command and control procedures.
+The division headquarters was also provisionally formed for the August 1936 Second Army maneuvers at Fort Knox.
+For that maneuver, the division (10th Infantry Brigade as the nucleus) was reinforced by the 1st Signal Company and the West Virginia National Guard’s 201st Infantry, in addition to the other active divisional elements.

 World War II

 On 16 October 1939, the 5th Division was reactivated as part of the United States mobilization in response to the outbreak of World War II in Europe the previous month, being formed at Fort McClellan, Alabama, under the command of Brigadier General Campbell Hodges.

-The following spring, in 1940, the division was sent to Fort Benning, Georgia and then temporarily to Louisiana for training exercises, before being transferred to Fort Benjamin Harrison at the end of May 1940.
-That December the division relocated to Fort Custer, Michigan, from where it participated in the Tennessee maneuvers.
-The division went next to Camp Joseph T. Robinson, Arkansas, in August 1941 for staging into both the Arkansas and Louisiana maneuvers before returning to Fort Custer that October.
-The division, under the command of Major General Cortlandt Parker from August, was stationed there when the Japanese attacked Pearl Harbor and Germany declared war on the United States in December 1941, thus bringing the United States into the conflict.
-As the winter passed the division was brought up to strength and fully equipped for forward deployment into a war zone.
+In spring 1940, the division was sent to Fort Benning, Georgia, and then temporarily to Louisiana for training exercises, before being transferred to Fort Benjamin Harrison at the end of May 1940.
+That December the division relocated to Fort Custer, Michigan.
+The division received over 5,300 draftees during February and March 1941, chiefly hailing from Michigan and the Great Lakes region.
+From Fort Custer, the division participated in the Tennessee maneuvers in June 1941.
+The division went next to Camp Joseph T. Robinson, Arkansas, in August 1941 to stage for both the Arkansas and Louisiana Maneuvers, before returning to Fort Custer that October.
+The division, having been under the command of Major General Cortlandt Parker from August, was there when the Japanese attacked Pearl Harbor and Germany declared war on the United States in December 1941, thus bringing the United States into the conflict.
+As the winter passed, the division was brought up to strength and fully equipped for forward deployment into a war zone.
 During April 1942, the 5th Division received its overseas orders and departed the New York Port of Embarkation (NYPOE) at the end of the month for Iceland.
 The 5th Division debarked there in May 1942, where it replaced the British garrison on the island outpost along the Atlantic convoy routes and a year later was reorganized and re-designated as the 5th Infantry Division on 24 May 1943.